Characteristic equations of linearized $\lambda R$ gravity: Hamilton-Jacobi analysis

 This set of hamiltonians have its resemblance to \eqref{H0}-\eqref{H6} but we can observe that the peculiar hamiltionian \eqref{pi} is now present as a direct consequence of equation \eqref{CM6}.
 Now, as doned before we can remove the non-involutive hamiltonians , in this case the non-involutive hamiltonians are $\pi^{00}$, $\pi^{i}{}_{i}$, $R_{ij}{}^{ij}$ and $2(\nabla^{2}h_{00} + \frac{1}{2}R_{ij}{}^{ij})$.
 The elimination procedure redefines the fundamental differential because of the introduction of new brackets $\lbrace\;\;,\;\;\rbrace^{*}$, the resulting brackets between $h_{ij}$ and its momenta reads

-it is straightforward to show that the brackets calculated in the $\lambda\neq\frac{1}{3}$ case recasts as \eqref{HJB5} by taking the limit $\lambda\rightarrow\frac{1}{3}$ of \eqref{HJB3}.
+it is worth noting that the brackets calculated in the $\lambda\neq\frac{1}{3}$ case recasts as \eqref{HJB5} by taking the limit $\lambda\rightarrow\frac{1}{3}$ of \eqref{HJB3} despite the brackets \eqref{HJB3} are valid only when $\lambda\neq\frac{1}{3}$, this result was not possible to report in the canonical formalism, and this is a sign of the equivalence with GR.
 Now, in terms of the new fundamental brackets, the fundamental differential takes the form

 where $H_{2}^{i}$ and $H_{5}^{i}$ are specified in \eqref{H21/3} and \eqref{H51/3} respectively.
-The characteristics equations obtained from this fundamental differential are the same calculated in \eqref{CE1}-\eqref{CE4}, thus giving us the same number of physical degrees of freedom $DoF=2$.
+The characteristics equations obtained from this fundamental differential are the same calculated in \eqref{CEh00}-\eqref{CE4}, thus giving us the same number of physical degrees of freedom $DoF=2$.
 Finally, by fixing the gauge in the same way as in \eqref{GF1} and \eqref{GF3} we end up with a complete set of non-involutive hamiltonians, from the elimination of these hamiltonians the same brackets \eqref{HJB4} arise, thus $\lambda R$ gravity and linearized gravity are equivalent.